Note: Washing DC’s general sales tax rate will increase to 6.5% on Oct. 1, 2025, and to 7.0% on Oct. 1, 2026.

 These are the items that are tax-exempt in the district:

-No documentation is needed when purchasing universally exempt items, such as diapers and feminine hygiene products in DC.
+No documentation is needed when purchasing universally exempt items, such as diapers and feminine hygiene products, in DC.
 However, when a buyer claims an exemption from sales tax based on their status or intended use, a valid sales tax certificate of exemption must be provided.

+A DC Sales Tax Exemption Certificate is an official document that allows eligible buyers to purchase certain goods or services without paying sales tax in the district.
 It is used to certify that the buyer qualifies for a tax exemption based on their status (e.g., nonprofit, government agency) or the intended use of the purchase (e.g., resale).

 There are different types of exemption certificates based on purpose and eligibility.